aboerzel/Behavioral-Cloning/README.md

 #### Output Video

-Here are the result videos that I recorded while the car is driving the predetermined tracks in the simulator autonomously:
+Here are the result videos that I recorded while the car is driving the predetermined tracks in the simulator autonomously.

+The videos were created on my computer with an Nvidia GeForce GTX 1050 GPU.
+Unfortunately, the videos have periodic short hangs, but this is because my computer does not have enough power.

 **Track 1**